Fine Art Appraisal (Personal Property)

 How do appraisers work?

-Appraisers research "comparables" to determine the market value of the artwork in their reports.
-Quality, provenance, condition, uniqueness, demand, and timing all factor into the valuation.
+Appraisers research "comparables" in their reports to determine the market value of the artwork.
+Quality, provenance, condition, uniqueness, demand, and timing all factors in the valuation.
 Each appraiser works with a particular area of expertise.
 Each appraisal report is prepared differently according to its purposes and the appraised artwork or collection.
-Click here to see the sample of A Fair Market Value Appraisal Report for Non-Cash Charitable Contribution for IRS Income Tax Purposes.
+Click here to see the sample of a Fair Market Value Appraisal Report for Non-Cash Charitable Contribution for IRS Income Tax Purposes.

 Appraisers of the Appraisers Association of America (AAA) work with private and corporate art collections and partner with collectors, attorneys, accountants, museums, educational institutions, trusts, brokers, and insurance carriers to reflect the highest industry standards.
 All members must be certified according to the highest professional standards, known in the field as USPAP (Uniform Standards of Professional Appraisal Practice), and adhere to a strict Code of Ethics that ensures unparalleled standards of ethics, conduct, and professionalism.